 This page covers the

-railway, with some comments on their peculiarities, with a photo
+railway, with ome comments on their peculiarities.
+A photo

 Engraving of DSP&P

 2-6-6T Mason Bogie #15 "Breckenridge", originally

 published in "Railway Gazette" in 1879, reprinted in "Recent

 Locomotives" by Mathias Forney in 1886, and again in "Early American

 Locomotives" by John White Jr in 1972.
 Drawn from the builder's photo